flaudisio/bootcamp-infrastructure-live/README.md

   - Deploy the VPN server:

     ```
-    cd <env>/us-east-1/networking/vpc/
+    cd <env>/us-east-1/networking/wireguard/
     terragrunt apply
     ```

+### Step 6 - Explore!

-At this point you have a pretty functional AWS account!
+At this point you should have a minimally functional AWS account!
 From now on you may explore other infrastructure components to learn and deploy, for example:

 - `mgmt/prometheus-server/` - a [Prometheus](https://prometheus.io/) server instance.